Real-Time Analytics: Building Blocks and Architecture

 May 18, 2023

-Real-time analytics are defined by two key attributes: fresh data and fast insights.
-They are used in latency-sensitive applications when it’s essential that new event-to-insight is measured in seconds.
+Real-time analytics is defined by two key attributes: fresh data and fast insights.
+It is used in latency-sensitive apps when it’s essential that new event-to-insight is measured in seconds.

 Figure: Real-time analytics defined

-In comparison, traditional analytics, which also goes by business intelligence, are static snapshots of business data used for reporting purposes and are powered by data warehouses like Snowflake and Amazon Redshift and visualized through BI tools such as Tableau or PowerBI.
+In comparison, traditional analytics, which also goes by business intelligence, involves static snapshots of business data used for reporting purposes.
+These are powered by data warehouses, commonly utilizing platforms such as Snowflake and Amazon Redshift, and data lakes.
+The data analysis is often visualized through dashboards created with tools like Tableau or PowerBI.

-While traditional analytics are built from historical data that can be hours, days, or weeks old, real-time analytics utilize recent data and are used in operational workflows that demand very fast answers to potentially complex questions.
+While traditional analytics are built from historical data sources that can be hours, days, or weeks old, real-time analytics utilize recent data, including streaming data sources, and are used in operational workflows that demand very fast answers to potentially complex questions.

 Long-running reports and exports